Libya faces chaos as top court rejects elected assembly

 "We the General National Congress call for dialogue," he said in a televised speech.
 "A dialogue serves national reconciliation, stability and development."

-Responding to the ruling, the House of Representatives in Tobruk declared it did not recognise the court.
+Responding to the ruling, the House of Representatives in Tobruk declared it did not recognize the court.

 "The ruling was made under the threat of guns," the assembly's spokesman Farraj Hashem told a news conference.

-There was no immediate response from Western and Arab powers which have recognised only the Tobruk-based assembly and have publicly boycotted a rival prime minister, Omar al-Hassi, installed by Tripoli's rulers.
+There was no immediate response from Western and Arab powers which have recognized only the Tobruk-based assembly and have publicly boycotted a rival prime minister, Omar al-Hassi, installed by Tripoli's rulers.

 The United Nations said in a statement it was studying the ruling, adding there was an "urgent need for all parties to forge consensus on political arrangements".